osl-vvce/mini-irc/README.md

 - Different users are assigned different colors for improving readability.

+- Logs of connected users and their socket information at server.

 A small implementation of ruby sockets and multithreading and trasfering of data over network.